wallee-payment/prestashop-mailhook/README.md

 # Prestashop Mailhook
-Introduces a hook to modify mail behavior in Prestashop
+Introduces a hook to modify the email sending behavior in Prestashop.

 ## Intention of this module

 This module executes a hook when an e-mail is sent.
-This allows other modules to modify the mail message without overridding the Mail class.
+This allows other modules to modify the mail message without overridding the `Mail` class.
 It provides better compatibility with multiple modules which tries to modify a mail message or changing the mail sending behaviour.